NigelOmondi/househunt_backend/README.md

 This is the backend code for my MVP, househunt portfolio project.

-It utilizes Express JS and NodeJS, plus MongoB database.
+It utilizes Express JS, NodeJS, and  MongoDB database.